ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 the IP packets as a subsequent HTTP request, allowing request smuggling attacks; see {{?OPTIMISTIC=I-D.schwartz-httpbis-optimistic-upgrade}}.
-In particular, an intermediary that re-encode a request from HTTP/2 or 3 to HTTP/1.1 MUST not forward any received capsules until it has parsed a successful response.
+In particular, an intermediary that re-encode a request from HTTP/2 or 3 to HTTP/1.1 MUST NOT forward any received capsules until it has parsed a successful response.

 # IANA Considerations